yablochko8/color-finder-semantic-search/COOKBOOK.md

 I'm using TypeScript.

-First I write a simple integration with OpenAI (Mistral will come later):
+First I create a simple client object with OpenAI (Mistral will come later):

 ```ts
 import OpenAI from "openai";